Surfing med barn Stadlandet

 Nordfjord has a rich history, and several museums and experience centres make it accessible in a way that engages children.
 Here, the family can learn about Vikings, local culture and coastal life – often combined with interactive exhibitions and activities.

 Sagastad in Nordfjordeid is an experience centre connected to the Viking Age and the Myklebust Ship – Norway’s largest known Viking ship.
-With interactive exhibitions, this is an especially good choice for families with children who like history and adventure.
-Nordfjord Folkemuseum offers lively presentations of local history and cultural heritage – a good choice for families who want to experience Nordfjord beyond nature.
+With interactive exhibitions, this is an especially good choice for families with children who enjoy history and adventure.
+Nordfjord Folk Museum offers lively presentations of local history and cultural heritage – a good choice for families who want to experience Nordfjord beyond nature.

 Paddling

 Fjords, lakes and rivers make Nordfjord one of the best paddling destinations in Western Norway.
-Canoeing and kayaking are activities that suit the whole family, and it’s easy to find calm waters where even the youngest can join in.
+Canoeing and kayaking are activities suitable for the whole family, and it’s easy to find calm waters where even the youngest can join in.
 Many accommodation providers and operators offer rentals, and no prior experience is necessary.

 Briksdal Adventure, Loen Active and several other operators rent out kayaks and canoes.